 The trip to Dahab was awesome and turned out exactly like I had hoped it would.
 I set some personal bests that I was very happy with: I went down to 40,2m and held my breath for 4min 11sec in the pool.
 If you’re a freediver, you’ll understand the following: I did a 75 meter dynamic with fins and 50 without.
 A 4:11 static.
 40,2m with free immersion and 40,0m with constant weight.
 I’ve learned a lot and look forward to improving as a spearfisher and freediver.

-As an end note, my GoPro camera has a curved lens, so all my underwater images sucked balls (you need a flat lens to shoot well underwater I found out the hard way).
+As an end note, my GoPro camera had a curved lens, so all my underwater images sucked balls (you need a flat lens to shoot well underwater I found out the hard way).
 All the underwater pictures and videos in this post were taken by Markus, while the pictures on land are mine.
-I end this post with what I think is an awesome picture of Markus:
+I end this post with what I think is an awesome picture of Markus ascending the blue hole: